jcbhmr/card-battle/README.md

 - Avoid JSX UI logic in statements.
 Try to keep JSX focused on the big `return <>...</>` block.
 Prefer multiple micro-components.
 - Avoid redundant JavaDoc-style comments.
 TypeScript does a lot of the work for you in documenting the important "this is a number" bits.
 - When it makes sense it's OK to use a library.
 It's very easy to do: just `npm install <library>` and `import { ... } from "<library>"`.
+- JavaScript does have getters and setters for properties.
+That means you can intercept `object.property` with a `get property() { return 42 }` function that will be called whenever the `property` field is accessed.
+[Read more on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)